Whale Watching in Australia, 2021

 Whale Sharks: Exmouth in April

-While the humpback whales are traveling along the east coast of Australia, on the west coast, between April and July sees the arrival of whale sharks.
-While technically a whale shark is actually a fish, they’re up to 18-meter forms are an impressive sight.
-Scouring the oceans for concentrations of food, a favorite hunting ground for the whale shark is Ningaloo Reef is one of the few places a large number will regularly return to.
-So if you’re thinking of booking a vacation rental in Exmouth, WA, you should definitely plan on an excursion out to the reef to see these incredible creatures.
+While the humpback whales are traveling along the east coast of Australia; April to July sees the arrival of whale sharks on the west coast.
+While technically a whale shark is actually a fish, their up to 18-meter forms are an impressive sight.
+A favorite hunting ground for the whale shark is Ningaloo Reef, one of the few places a large number will regularly return to.
+So if you’re thinking of booking a vacation rental in Exmouth, WA, you should definitely plan on an excursion to the reef to see these incredible creatures.

 A whale shark swimming underwater

-Albany, WA, is a former whaling station, however, it is now home to the Whale World museum.
+Although Albany, WA, is a former whaling station, it is now home to the Whale World Museum.
 400 km east of Perth, this charming seaside town is on Western Australia’s south coast, and it has one of the longest whale-watching seasons in the whole of Australia.
-A whale-watching trip here will give the opportunity to see humpback whales, southern right whales, and even blue whales, all of whom spend months in the waters around Albany in the second half of the year.
+A whale-watching trip here will give you the opportunity to see humpback whales, southern right whales, and even blue whales.
+All of whom spend months in the waters around Albany in the second half of the year.
 If you head to Bremner Bay during your stay in the Albany area, you can expect to see upwards of 100 orcas between February and April.

 Tourists watching a whale and her calf in the ocean